 Bruce wakes up every day motivated by the opportunity to leverage his profession in service of the global community.
-After working for six years at the international law firm of Hogan Lovells, he founded Campbell Law Group in February 2003 to focus on the representation of start-up companies.
+After working for six years at the international law firm of Hogan Lovells, he founded Blue Dot Advocates in February 2003 to focus on the representation of start-up companies.
 In early 2009, Bruce committed himself to developing more effective ways for legal professionals around the world to support social ventures, and he has not looked back since.

 A specialist in corporate finance and intellectual property transactions, Bruce brings his extensive experience to bear on his work at the forefront of impact investing and market-based solutions.
 He has advised corporate clients on transactions worth billions of dollars in the aggregate, ranging from angel financings for start-ups to public offerings for multi-national companies.
 As for intellectual property work, Bruce has negotiated numerous deals with Fortune 100 companies, including some of the world’s most prominent technology firms.
 Bruce has completed corporate and IP transactions all over the world, including in Africa, Asia and South America.